acttoreact/a2r-legacy/docs/roadmap/think-tank.md

 - apiMethodInfo: shows method info based on passed argument
 - avoidOpen: avoids opening project on browser

+## Hooks

+List of hooks that would be nice having:

+- [Request]: localStorage wrapper

 ## Enhancements

 ### Watcher